 The SMA and the SMP Guidelines contemplate a cooperative program between the City and the state.
 In this cooperation, the state requires local involvement during the review of all review activities; however, the state is only involved during the review of Shoreline Permits (i.e., Shoreline Substantial Development Permits, Shoreline Conditional Use Permits, and Shoreline Variances).
-Where the SMP Guidelines designate the former as "exemptions" from the state's involvement, this SMP designates them as Minor Project Authorizations to reflect that the project is not exempt from compliance with this SMP.
-The following guidelines shall assist in determining whether or not a proposed review activity is exempt from state involvement during its review and therefore may be approved through a Minor Project Authorization:
+Where the SMP Guidelines designate the former as "exemptions" from the SSDP permit process, this SMP designates them as Minor Project Authorizations to reflect that the project is not exempt from compliance with this SMP.
+The following guidelines shall assist in determining whether or not a proposed review activity is exempt from the SSDP permit process during its review and therefore may be approved through a Minor Project Authorization:

 - 1. Exemptions-as required by State law-shall be construed narrowly.
-Only those developments that meet the precise terms of one or more of the state-process exemptions listed in WAC 173-27-040 may be reviewed as a Minor Project Authorization instead of as a SSDP. - 2.
+Only those developments meeting the precise terms of one or more of the state-process exemptions listed in WAC 173-27-040 may be reviewed as a Minor Project Authorization instead of as a SSDP. - 2.
 If any part of a proposed development is not eligible for exemption from the state process, then a SSDP is required for the entire proposed development project, per WAC 173-27-040(1)(d). - 3.
 A development or use that is listed as a conditional use pursuant to this SMP or is an unlisted use, must obtain a Shoreline Conditional Use Permit (SCUP) even if the development or use is exempt from a SSDP. - 4.
 When a development or use is proposed that does not comply with the bulk, dimension and performance standards of this SMP, such development or use can only be authorized by approval of a Shoreline Variance (SVAR). - 5.
 An exemption from the state's SSDP process is not an exemption from compliance with the SMA (RCW 90.58), this SMP, or any other regulatory requirements.
 To be authorized, all uses and developments must be consistent with the policies and provisions of this SMP and the SMA.
-Exemptions must still comply with no net loss of ecological functions, which may require mitigation even though the review activity is exempt from the state process. - 6.
-The following list outlines common state-process exemptions that shall not be considered substantial developments for the purpose of this SMP.
-This list of exemptions is further articulated and supplemented by provisions of WAC 173-27-040, as amended. - a.
-Any development of which the total cost or fair market value, whichever is higher, is below the threshold established by the SMA and any amendments to the SMA, if such development does not materially interfere with the normal public use of the water or shoreline.
-The substantial development dollar threshold applicable on the adoption date of this SMP is \$7,047.
-Under current law, the dollar threshold will be recalculated by the Office of Financial Management (OFM) every 5 years beginning on July 1st, 2007.
-OFM will post updated dollar
+Exemptions must still achieve no net loss of ecological functions, which may require mitigation even though the review activity is exempt from the state process. - 6.
+As determined by 2.5.1(1) (5) above, only the exemptions as fully described and listed in WAC 173-27-040 shall be authorized.
+Some common examples include: - Low Cost or Fair Market Value - Normal Maintenance or Repair - Single-family Home; Residential Dock - Watershed Restoration; Habitat & Fish Passage Improvement